Kotlin/kotlin-koans-edu/Introduction/Nullable types/task.md

 ## Nullable types

-Read about
+Learn about
-[null safety and safe calls](http://kotlinlang.org/docs/reference/null-safety.html) in Kotlin and rewrite the following Java code using only one `if` expression:
+[null safety and safe calls](http://kotlinlang.org/docs/reference/null-safety.html) in Kotlin and rewrite the following Java code so that it only has one `if` expression:

 ```java
 public void sendMessageToClient(